riteshkc25/Predicting-30-Day-Readmission-Risk-in-Cardiovascular-Patients/README.md

 # Results and Limitations
 While the model's overall accuracy is high, the low precision and recall for the readmission class highlight the inherent difficulty of this problem.
 The model's predictions serve as a valuable tool for risk prioritization but should be used in conjunction with clinical judgment.

-# What I Learned and Next Steps
+# What I Learned and Next Steps:
 This project was a comprehensive exercise in developing a complete machine learning solution for a challenging clinical problem.
 It taught me the importance of

 <ins>I. Systematic model comparison:</ins> Evaluating multiple models and metrics (using scores like recall, F1-score and ROC AUC) to make a data-driven choice.